smartcat-labs/cassandra-diagnostics/cassandra-diagnostics-core/COREMODULES.md

 #### Configuration

 Compaction info measurement name is by default `compaction_info`.
 Thread pool info measurement name is by default `tpstats_info`.
+Repair info measurement name is by default `repair_info`.
 Reporting period is by default 1 minute and more frequent updates should be considered heavy on the node.

 ```